Search within

 • Ensuring the confidentiality of students’ information and documents

-Student Responsibilities & Commitment to their Learning
+3.3 Student Responsibilities & Commitment to Learning

 Academic success for students transitioning from high school to college requires a new way of learning as they adapt to new learning environments and assessment tasks.
 Students are challenged to assume responsibility for their learning by working independently and collaborating with others.
 This independence and shared responsibility for learning is developed as students progress through their programs of study and gain awareness about different learning situations in different disciplines.